RelativisticMechanic/cube-zero/packages/readme.txt

 	This is a heavily modified package set organized by CM Graff.
-	The texture set has been extensively audited to ensure that it contains only completely free material whcih is compatible with the MIT or zlib license.
+	The texture set has been extensively audited to ensure that it contains only completely free material which is compatible with the MIT or zlib license.